MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

     valkey-replicas-2   1/1     Running   0          16m
     ```

+7. Get the logs of the `valkey-replicas-0` Pod using the `kubectl logs valkey-replicas-0` command.

+    ```bash
+    kubectl logs valkey-replicas-0
+    ```

-    When we read the logs of the `valkey-replicas-0` Pod, by running `kubectl logs valkey-replicas-0`, we observe that the complete event lasts for about 18 seconds:
+    In the output, we observe that the complete event lasts for about 18 seconds:

     ```
     1:S 05 Nov 2024 12:18:53.961 * Connection with primary lost.